flybywiresim/docs/docs/fbw-a32nx/support/exp.md

 ## New Features to be Tested

-- Support for more legs types: CA, CF, CR, DF, HX (partially), IF
+- Support for more legs types: CA (partially), CF, CR, DF, HX (partially), IF
 - Better turn prediction algorithm with support for overfly, course capture, path capture, direct turn, reverse turn, reversions and more
 - Support for marking waypoints as overfly in the F-PLN page
 - Realistic ND rendering based on IRL hardware and software architecture